Firearms charge against Washington state senator Jeff Wilson dismissed in Hong Kong court

 The bind-over order requires Wilson to keep the peace and avoid committing further firearms offenses for two years.
 The magistrate said Wilson would be fined 2,000 Hong Kong dollars ($255) for breaching the order if he doesn’t comply.

 With the case dispensed without a conviction, Wilson is free to leave the territory.
-A statement posted earlier on the Longview lawmaker’s website had said while the gun was not registered in Hong Kong it is registered in Washington.
+A statement posted earlier on the Longview lawmaker’s website had said that while the gun was not registered in Hong Kong, it is registered in Washington.

 Hong Kong has stricter gun laws than the United States.
 Those convicted of carrying a firearm without a license can be fined up to 100,000 Hong Kong dollars ($12,800) and sentenced to up to 14 years in prison.